 urban studies; history of urban planning; United States history; cinema and visual culture; museums; public history

-With Steven H. Jaffe, Rebecca Amato co-authored the book, Envisioning Brooklyn: Family, Philanthropy, and the Growth of an American City, which is forthcoming from Brooklyn Historical Society in the spring of 2017.
+With Steven H. Jaffe, Rebecca Amato co-authored the book, Envisioning Brooklyn: Family, Philanthropy, and the Growth of an American City (Brooklyn Historical Society, 2017).

-Rebecca Amato is contributing author of the People's Guide to New York City, eds.
-Carolina Bank Munoz, Penny Lewis, and Emily Molina, which is forthcoming from University of California Press.
+Amato is contributing author to The People's Guide to New York City, edited by Carolina Bank Munoz, Penny Lewis, and Emily Molina (University of California Press, forthcoming).

 Rebecca Amato was session chair and presenter for "Radical Pedagogies/Radical Messages" Working Group at the National Humanities Conference, held in Boston, MA, in 2017.